DarthMike/iOS-LocalizationsChecker/README.md

 ##Contribution:
 - Feel free to fork the repository and play with it.
 And don't be shy!
 We would love to include some neat push requests of yours!
-- If you detect any bug or nasty behaviour, raise an issue!
+- If you detect any bug or nasty behavior, raise an issue!
 We want to put some effort into this to be a usable tool for you.

 ##Developers: